BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 Let's take a look at how quick and easy we can enable **High Availability Zonal Load Balancing (HAZL)**.

 Remember, to make adjustments to your **BEL** deployment _simply edit and re-apply the previously-created `linkerd-control-plane-config-hazl.yaml` manifest_.
-We're going to **enable** the `- -ext-endpoint-zone-weights` in the `experimentalArgs` for now, by uncommenting it in the manifest:
+We're going to **enable** the `- -ext-endpoint-zone-weights` in the `additionalArgs` for now, by uncommenting it in the manifest:

 Edit the `linkerd-control-plane-config-hazl.yaml` file: